Economy of Taiwan: Data

 The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2021–2027).
 Inflation under 5% is in green.

-Economy by region

 Economic outlook

 As of 2021, the three highest-paid sectors in Taiwan include telecommunication service, financial services, and information services.
 The economy of Taiwan ranked the highest in Asia in the 2015 Global Entrepreneurship Index (GEI).

 With the technocracy-centered economic planning until 1987, real growth in GDP has averaged about 8% during the past three decades.
 Exports have grown since World War II, with inflation and unemployment staying low and foreign reserves being the world's fourth largest.
-Directorate-General of Budget, Accounting and Statistics and Ministry of Economic Affairs release major economic indicators of the economy of Taiwan.
+Directorate General of Budget, Accounting and Statistics and Ministry of Economic Affairs release major economic indicators of the economy of Taiwan.